patrn27/mastercomfig/docs/customization/modules.md

     On Linux, enabling may cause rendering errors with Wayland.

 !!! warning
-    On Windows, enabling MSAA may increase input latency on non-exclusive fullscreen modes.
+    On DirectX, enabling MSAA may increase input latency.

 - **CPU usage:** none
 - **GPU usage:** medium